-Seek God's presence in places or relationships where there is pain or injustice.
+Be Present Seek God's presence in places or relationships where there is pain or injustice.

-a relationship or situation where forgiveness seems unachievable.
-Pray for hope and that God would be at work.
+a relationship or situation where forgiveness seems impossible.

+Pray for hope and for God to change the situation.

 Remind participants to make notes in their Guide following the session, perhaps writing or drawing something they want to take away from this session and what they want to do in their daily lives as a result.